dodona-edu/dodona-edu.github.io/en/faq/activities/index.md

 [[toc]]

 ## What is a draft activity?
-A draft activity is an activity where the draft flag (boolean) is set to true.
-This boolean is tracked in both the [exercise config file](/en/references/exercise-config) as well as the database.
-For all new exercises, the draft state is automatically set to true (similar to the key that is added to the internals).
-For existing exercises, the draft flag is set to false in the database, but this value isn't added to the config file.
+Every newly added activity is considered a draft activity until they are published.

-The idea is that an activity stays in draft mode until its creator greenlights it manually using the Dodona UI or the config file.
+The idea is that an activity stays in draft mode until its creator greenlights it manually using the Dodona UI.

 ## What is the effect of a draft activity?
 The concept of draft activities serves several goals.